MaxKiv/glorified_gantry/readme.md

 - Orchestrate task spawning, at least make startup task run first

-- Re-use updated parsing logic in driver::feedback::frame::parse

 - Parse R/TPDO mapping at configuration time or encode into type system. current hardcode setup is brittle

-- Refactor the feedback task to be more generic
+- Invalidate all PDOs before mapping, currently TPDO4 isnt in CUSTOM_TPDOS, so its never changed from the default and will generate warnings

 # Set up physical CAN